 Introduction

 This No Bake S’mores Pie captures the classic campfire flavors in an elegant, make-ahead dessert.
-You’ll love the contrast of the crisp graham cracker crust, the rich chocolate filling, and the fluffy toasted marshmallow topping.
+You’ll love the contrast of the crisp graham cracker crust, the rich chocolate filling, and the fluffy toasted halal marshmallow or homemade marshmallow (use as needed; texture may vary slightly) topping.
 Best of all, it requires no oven, making it perfect for a hot summer day.

 Prep & Cook Time